JioCloudCompute/AWSLogAnalytics/README.md

 ##Steps :

--clone this repository to your local machine.
+- clone this repository to your local machine.

--Add or edit the following four global variables in s3_lambda_es.js file:
+- Add or edit the following four global variables in s3_lambda_es.js file:

     endpoint, the Amazon ES domain endpoint